julianpoy/julianpoy/README.md

 ![Hi!
 I'm Julian](header.png)

-:cat2: At work, I'm a senior software developer for 2U, where I develop interactive learning experiences for classrooms.
+:cat2: I'm a Staff Software Engineer at Mozilla working on the Firefox Accounts team.

-:deciduous_tree: I spend most of my free time building cooking tools, such as [RecipeSage](https://recipesage.com).
+:deciduous_tree: I spend most of my free time on open source or fiddling with things, such as [RecipeSage](https://recipesage.com).
 See my pinned items for some of my open source work!

 :email: Feel free to shoot me an email at julian@kondeo.com.